alanyongy/aegis-multiagent-ai/README.md

 ---

+📅 **Precise Simulation via Execution Order Insight**
+- The simulation depends on faithfully reproducing the AEGIS client’s sequence of agent thinking and action phases.
+- Each agent simulates others’ decisions and moves in the exact order the client executes them, ensuring world state consistency.
+- Requires detailed understanding of the client’s internal processing cycle to prevent divergence between (agent) simulation and actual simulation.

+---

 💻 **Integration with AEGIS API**
 - Agents implement prescribed interface methods to read world state and issue actions.
 - Uses Python data structures to maintain local agent state and simulated plans.